kyle-dormer/expcli/README.md

 * Report has good reflection, is coherent and organised, good integration of academic and practical issues, good evaluation of deliverables.
 * Well explained demonstration showing prototype and working application.
 * Good quality and relevant academic references.

-## TODO
-- [ ] Analyse software requirements and formalise a requirements document according to the waterfall SDLC
-- [ ] Research and learn SQLite
-- [ ] Design the database (in a normalised format)
-- [ ] Design software (including modules and their subsequent flowcharts and pseudocode)
-- [ ] Implement database in SQLite